What is property owners insurance?

 will protect against claims arising from injury or illness of your employees.
 The business insurance will protect against legal costs incurred in defending allegations and compensatory damages arising from any judgment, award or settlement.

 Legal Expenses Insurance

 will cover legal representation or unforeseen legal costs in a range of circumstances, typically relating to your property, employment, or contract disputes.

-Other insurance covers available include:
+Other property owners insurance covers include: